 - Thumbnails: Canva, Pixlr, Photoshop

-Tools for gamers and streamers
+Creator tools for gamers and streamers

 With the rise of esports and online gaming, it’s rare to hear this once oft-asked question: “Who would watch someone play video games?”
 In 2020, 18.6 billion hours of content was consumed on Twitch.
 In 2021, the platform had an average of 2.84 million concurrent viewers.
 Millions of viewers tune in daily to see their favorite gamers stream online—from louiseyhannah playing Resident Evil Village to alanzoka playing Final Fantasy XIV.